Anonymous

 Hi All,

-Thanks a lot everyone for giving your valuable views on this.
-When the employee has cleared interview test there was no clue to us he is a slow performer as he has done very good in his test.
-He is one of the exceptional case that has been come up.
+Thanks a lot, everyone, for giving your valuable views on this.
+When the employee cleared the interview test, there was no clue to us that he is a slow performer as he did very well in his test.
+He is one of the exceptional cases that have come up.
 I strongly agree with Vaishalee Parkhi and John as I just don't want to terminate the employee only because he is not performing.
-He is very sincere or in other words there are no behavioural issues, no issues related to punctuality, he gives respect to all.
-I just don't want to loose such an employee.
-I guess if I will speak to him as a friend may be I will get to know the root cause behind his slow performance.
-If he will improve in his production there won't be any issue and he can achieve success.
-Thanks a lot everyone for helping me with this case.
+He is very sincere, or in other words, there are no behavioral issues, no issues related to punctuality, and he respects everyone.
+I just don't want to lose such an employee.
+I guess if I speak to him as a friend, maybe I will get to know the root cause behind his slow performance.
+If he improves in his production, there won't be any issues, and he can achieve success.
+Thanks a lot, everyone, for helping me with this case.

 Shaveta Soni